yaml2sbml-dev/yaml2sbml/doc/deploy.rst

     python setup.py sdist bdist_wheel

-A wheel is essentially a zip archive which contains the source code and the binaries (if any).
+A wheel is essentially a ZIP archive which contains the source code and the binaries (if any).

 Then upload the archive::